Can Sound Replace Vision in LLaVA With Token Substitution?

-To systematically investigate the retrieval-generation trade-off in audio-visual representation learning, we conducted extensive experiments spanning multiple audio encoders, datasets, and evaluation protocols.
+To systematically investigate the retrieval–generation trade-off in audio–visual representation learning, we conducted extensive experiments that included multiple audio encoders, datasets, and evaluation protocols.
 Our experimental design specifically targets two key questions: (1) How effectively can different audio encoders be aligned with CLIP's visual space? and (2) What are the implications of such alignment for downstream tasks?